Gradings for nilpotent Lie algebras

 At several points we will ignore the base field \(F'\) of the Lie algebra and only work with the potentially smaller field \(F\subset F'\) that the Lie algebra is defined over. \begin{definition} A Lie algebra \(\mathfrak{g}\) with base field \(F'\) is \terminology{defined over} a field \(F\subset F'\) if it has a basis such that the structure coefficients in that basis are all elements of \(F\). \end{definition} All the constructions given in {Section~{\ref{section-constructions}}} are in fact independent of the actual base field \(F'\supset F\).
 In the case where the construction does not involve the base field at all this independence is automatic, such as in the enumeration of gradings in {Subsection~{\ref{subsection-torsion-free}}}.
 Otherwise we will mention the reason explicitly either by a reference such as for stratifications in {Remark~{\ref{remark-stratification-field-extension}}} or by an immediate argument as for maximal gradings in {Remark~{\ref{remark-maximal-grading-field-extension}}}.

 The independence of the base field is particularly convenient because it allows us to make use of computer algebra systems, where it is necessary to work with a \terminology{computable} field, i.e.\@, it is necessary to be able to distinguish elements and compute all the field operations with finite algorithms.
-For instance, although the field of reals \(\mathbb{R}\) is not computable, we may make use of our computer algebra implementation as soon as the Lie algebra is defined over the rationals or the real algebraic numbers.
+For instance, although the field of reals \(\mathbb{R}\) is not computable, we may make use of our computer algebra implementation as soon as the Lie algebra is defined over the rationals or the real algebraic numbers, i.e.\@, the real numbers that are algebraic over the rationals.
 As an example, in {Subsection~{\ref{applications-classification}}} we will give a brief overview of our classification of gradings of all Lie algebras up to dimension 6 over \(\mathbb{C}\).

 \typeout{************************************************} \typeout{Subsection 2.2 Gradings and equivalences} \typeout{************************************************}